chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 > :warning: **WARNING**: Ensure you have completed installing the database package and have set up sql server logins and accounts.

+> :memo: **NOTE**: You could be installing several of these if your environment is large enough.

 ___
 ## Step 4: Install Central Management Web Package